radish-es/casebook-property/content/problems/review02.md

 - Explain the significance and function of the distinction between "law" and "equity" using trust and the restrictive covenant as examples

--In *Iwasaki v R*, the Court finds that "the powers, and particularly the discretionary powers of the Custodian are inconsistent with any trust."
+- In *Iwasaki v R*, the Court finds that "the powers, and particularly the discretionary powers of the Custodian are inconsistent with any trust."
 Do you agree?
 Explain.

 - Why do you think the claimant in *Iwasaki v R* omitted any claim that their property was unlawfully expropriated?